wackou/bts_tools/docs/index.rst

     $ pip3 install bts_tools

-and follow through the documentation.
-Jump to the :doc:`install` section for more details about installation or if you run into any problems.
+If you're not familiar with installing python packages or if you run into problems during installation, please visit the :doc:`install` section for more details.

+With the tools installed, you can refer to each section of the documentation for more information about how a certain aspect of the tools work.

-If you want a hands-on approach to setting up a delegate from scratch, please head to the following section: :doc:`howto`
+Otherwise, if you prefer a more hands-on approach to setting up a delegate from scratch, please head to the following section: :doc:`howto`

 Documentation contents
 ----------------------

 .. toctree::
+   :maxdepth: 2

    install
    cmdline
    monitor